1 Did you know that 90 percent of all small businesses fail in the first year… and 80 percent of the survivors close their doors in the next five? And 80 percent of those never see year 10?

 # 17 You will never create real and lasting wealth trading time for money.

-My Take: Unless your business has leverage you are, nothing more than a hamster on a hamster wheel.
+My Take: Unless your business has leverage you are nothing more than a hamster on a hamster wheel.
 You can leverage yourself through money, systems and/or people.
 The problem with trading hours for money is that you have to keep working to get paid and if you ever lose your ability to work, you are in big trouble.

 # 18 How many self-employed people do you know who can take off for a month and come back to a bigger paycheck than when they left?

 My Take: Most people who own a business are a slave to their business.
 In essence, their business owns them.
 The day they stop working is the day their income dries up.
+Ultimately, you want a business that doesn’t rely on you to run it.

 # 19 The media has no love for an industry that doesn’t have any major advertising bills to pay… and never will!